Shampoo vs Goat Milk Shampoo Bar

 • My scalp was dry and itchy

-• Switching products helped for a little while, but then back to the itchy scalp.
+• Switching commercial products helped for a little while, but then back to the itchy scalp.

 • The rest of my body was never dry or itchy.
-(I use my goat milk soap and moisturizer).
+(I use our goat milk soap and moisturizer).

 Things that seem logical to me: